rubensworks/PhD-Thesis/content/storing/storage.md

 These requirements are needed for ensuring the efficiency of the querying algorithms that will be introduced in [](#querying).
-For the implementation of snapshots, existing techniques such as [HDT](cite:cites hdt) fulfill all the requirements.
+For the implementation of snapshots, existing techniques such as [HDT](cite:cites hdt) fulfill all these requirements.
 Therefore,
 we do not introduce a new snapshot approach, but use HDT in our implementation.
 This will be explained further in [](#storing_implementation).